Due Sunday, December 16 at 11:59 PM

 Download the template code here.

-This code contains a recursive factorial
+This code contains a recursive factorial function method, which has been proven correct.

-method, which computes factorial via a loop.
+This code also contains a factorial_iterative method, which computes factorial via a loop.

 While the implementation is correct, Dafny is unable to prove that the implementation satisfies the postcondition fully automatically.